EvilAngel00/TWEB-Project01/README.md

 * When a teacher leaves a page (by clicking yes when prompted), the classroom should become inactive.
 	* This works as intended locally but not in Heroku.
 * Page resizing is not dynamic, several visual glitches depending on resolution / browser zoom.
-* Everyone can access a teacher page by typing the URL because of the exit prompt.
+* If someone tries to access a teacher page without being the creator, he should be redirected to the student page.
 	* Redirection not working with Chrome but working with Firefox.
+	* The browser prompt for exiting the page causes a problem.